CVPD/CVPD.github.io/content/authors/salah-eddine-bekhouche/_index.md

 # Organizational groups that you belong to (for People widget)
 user_groups:
-  - PhD Students
+  - Alumni
 ---

-**Salah Eddine Bekhouche** is a PhD student at the University of the Basque Country.
-He is currently pursuing a PhD under the supervision of [Dr. Fadi Dornaika](https://cvpd.github.io/author/fadi-dornaika/), with a focus on facial image analysis using recent machine learning tools.
+**Salah Eddine Bekhouche** is a former PhD student at the University of the Basque Country.
+He pursued a PhD under the supervision of [Dr. Fadi Dornaika](https://cvpd.github.io/author/fadi-dornaika/), with a focus on facial image analysis using recent machine learning tools.
 He earned his first PhD in Signals and Communications in 2017 and a Master's in Telecommunications in 2013, both from the University of Biskra, Algeria.

 Concurrently with his studies, he works as a Senior Engineer at Huawei's R&D Center in Helsinki, focusing on computer vision research and development.
 His research background is in computer vision, pattern recognition, machine learning, biometrics, document understanding, and image/video generation.
 His work has centered on developing applied solutions, with key contributions in driver drowsiness detection using deep features , face presentation attack detection, and analyzing facial videos to screen job candidates and assess personality traits.